nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

   - The `database.dbNamePrefix` field of the [database configuration]({% link _docs_operate/configuration.md %}#database) was removed.
 Before, it defaulted to `acc-`.
 If a database called `acc-connector` is to be accessed, the value of the `database.dbName` field must be set to `acc-connector` instead of `connector` only.
   - To support additional authentication methods beyond API key authentication, the `apiKey` field was replaced by the `authentication.apiKey.keys.<key-id>.key` parameter of the [authentication configuration]({% link _docs_operate/configuration.md %}#authentication).
 The `authentication.apiKey.keys.<key-id>.scopes` field provides a convenient way to configure the permissions that apply when the API key identified by `<key-id>` is used.
   - Additionally, the support for the `API_KEY` [environment variable]({% link _docs_operate/configuration.md %}#environment-variables) has been removed, that could be used to define an API key using a short environment variable.
 As an alternative, the `authentication.apiKey.keys.<key-id>.key` configuration property can be set using an environment variable.
+- It must be ensured that a [Backbone](https://github.com/nmshd/backbone/tags) is used which is compatible with version 7 of the Connector.
+  Even though a Backbone of version 6 can still be used, it is recommended to update to version 7 of the Backbone due to the new features and bug fixes provided.
+  Appropriate Backbone credentials can be specified in the fields `transportLibrary.baseUrl`, `transportLibrary.platformClientId` and `transportLibrary.platformClientSecret` of the [Backbone configuration]({% link _docs_operate/configuration.md %}#transportlibrary).
+  The URL `<baseUrl of Backbone>/api/v2/version` can be accessed to validate the version of the Backbone.
+  Please note that version 7 of the Backbone only supports version 2 of its API and no longer version 1.

 ### Removed and Changed Data Structures